Career Timeline of Mark Pope: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Mark Pope made an impact.

-1996: Kentucky Wins NCAA Championship
+1996: NCAA National Championship and NBA Draft

-1996: Drafted to the NBA
+1996: Drafted by the Indiana Pacers

-2009: Joined University of Georgia Coaching Staff
+2009: Joins University of Georgia Coaching Staff

-In 2009, Mark Pope left medical school and joined Mark Fox's coaching staff at the University of Georgia as director of basketball operations.
+In 2009, Mark Pope left medical school and joined Mark Fox's coaching staff at the University of Georgia as the director of basketball operations.

 2010: Assistant Coach at Wake Forest